fbpx

 Hal Scott Regional Preserve and Park

 The Hal Scott Regional Preserve and Park is an expanse of over 9,500 acres of protected land surrounding the Econlockhatchee River in eastern Orlando.
 This natural oasis is home to the threatened Red Cockaded Woodpecker and has become a popular area for bird watchers and nature enthusiasts alike.
-2023 05 25 13 22 22

 The park has three trails: the White Trail, the Red Trail, and the Yellow Trail.
-The White Trail is the easiest of the three paths and can be hiked in conjunction with the Yellow Trail for a 10.6-mile journey.
+The White Trail is the easiest of the three paths and can be hiked together with the Yellow Trail for a 10.6-mile journey.
 The Red Path is typically used by equestrians.
 Throughout your hike, you’ll see wetlands, dense forests, and sprawling prairies.
 If you’re lucky, you may encounter bald eagles, bobcats, river otters, and other native species.

 Tibet-Butler Nature Preserve